MountainRange/mobius_tunes/README.md

 This project requires avbin!
 Please install the [lastest version here](https://avbin.github.io/AVbin/Download.html)

-Any Platform that supports python3 and avbin will probably work, but we recommend you run mobius-tunes run on linux! :smile:
+Any Platform that supports python3 and avbin will probably work, but we recommend you run mobius-tunes on Linux! :smile:

 Install this package with
 `pip3 install mobius-tunes`